StackStorm/st2/pants-plugins/README.md

 be regenerated if any of the files used to generate them have changed.
 Also, running the `lint` goal will fail if the schemas need to be regenerated.

+### `stevedore_extensions` plugin

+This plugin teaches pants how to infer dependencies on stevedore extensions (python plugins loaded at runtime via entry points).
+This includes the `stevedore_extensions` target and the `stevedore_namespaces` field.
+When necessary, it generates an `entry_points.txt` file so that stevedore can work correctly within pants sandboxes.